Chart Color Schemes

 Educational outcomes in Jilliby - Yarramalong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 22.1%, significantly lower than the Greater Sydney average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 15.9%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 40.4% of residents aged 15+ holding vocational credentials - advanced diplomas (12.1%) and certificates (28.3%).
+The area's university qualification rate is 22.1%, significantly lower than Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common at 15.9%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 40.4% of residents aged 15+ holding them - advanced diplomas at 12.1% and certificates at 28.3%.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education: 10.1% in primary, 9.1% in secondary, and 4.5% in tertiary education.

 Frequently Asked Questions - Education